Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 $725 $1,995 in 1999

 Released as a limited edition restricted to 1,000 sculptures, Fleurette was in production for more than 10 years.
+At some point after her introduction her edition size was increased to include an additional 100 copies for distribution outside the continental U.S.

 The 1999 price list stated Fleurette was "Near Closing", which is not clear.
 It is not known if the studio was attempting to state she was Near Completion (the terminology used in the past when an edition was fully subscribed) or if her declared edition number was being reduced due to stagnant sales.